kytrinyx/therapeutic-refactoring/README.md

 * comments that are imprecise
 * comments that are misspelled

-### Explicit Return

-Mostly explicit returns are worthless.

-Obviously, there are exceptions, such as with guard clauses.

 ### Trailing Whitespace

 Ugly and messy.
 Editors can (and should) be configured to show you this.

 ### Commented Out Code

-Don't let the rotting decay ruin your perfectly good codebase.
+Don't let rotting decay ruin your perfectly good codebase.

 ### Unnecessary Parentheses